 - Feeling withdrawal symptoms if they go too long without a drink

 Someone suffering from an Alcohol Use Disorder can also show signs of depression.
 This is partly due to the effects alcohol has on the brain/body.
 There are many other reasons someone could be suffering from depression, as well.
-But if they are suffering from both an AUD and depression, it is known as a dual diagnosis.
+But if they are suffering from both AUD and depression, it is known as a dual diagnosis.

 The Connection Between AUD and Depression